The Sound of Salvation

 His chest ached and moisture he refused to call tears gathered at the corners of his eyes.
 He'd already spent too many hours crying, wanting to change something that would never be changed.
 He'd had ten years to get used to being human-you'd think he'd have stopped blubbering about it at this point.
 But he'd yet to learn how to get over losing half of his soul.

-His wolf had been a part of him since birth, always there in the background giving him strength and vitality.
-At the age of twenty-six, Charlie could now admit that he'd been a little shit-disturber as a teenager, but he'd always revered the animal inside him and had felt honoured to have such a gift.
-That was, until it had been ripped from him.
-All because of the needle that had been plunged into his veins over and over-the needle of a syringe filled with chemicals that had altered his DNA and destroyed him.
+His wolf had been a part of him since birth, always there in the background, giving him strength and vitality.
+At twenty-six, Charlie could now admit that he'd been a little shit-disturber as a teenager, but he'd always revered the animal inside him and had felt honored to have such a gift.
+That was until a madman ripped it from him.
+All because of the needle plunged into his veins over and over—the needle of a syringe filled with chemicals that had altered his DNA and destroyed him.

 Ever since his kidnapping and torture at the hands of that psycho, Adam Broyles, he'd felt as though he were a shadow of his former self.

-It most certainly didn't help that the drugs had also caused a shift in the chemical balance of his brain, resulting in him to being diagnosed as schizophrenic.
-There were days when he'd walk around his house searching for something, but could never remember what it was.
-His emotions swung violently from anger to apathy without provocation.
-But what really scared him was when he would find himself in town or out in the woods without recalling how he had got there or how long ago he'd left the sanctuary of his little home.
+It most certainly didn't help that the drugs had also caused a shift in the chemical balance of his brain, resulting in him to being diagnosed with schizophrenia.
+There were days when he'd prowl his house, searching for something, but could never remember what it was.
+His emotions swung violently from anger to apathy, without provocation.
+But what terrified him was when he would find himself in town or out in the woods without recalling how he had got there or how long ago he'd left the sanctuary of his little home.

 He had nothing in common with them anymore.

-He sat up, looking towards the trees.
+He sat up, looking toward the trees.
 He inhaled, but only the scents of nature in his immediate area were detectible.
-With his wolf gone he'd lost the ability to identify personal scents.
-It was one of the things he missed most.
+With his wolf gone, he'd lost the ability to identify personal scents.
+It was the thing he missed most.
 The calming scent of his dad, when he'd tuck Charlie in at night as a child.
-The nurturing scent of his mom, when he'd give her a big hug after coming home to find his favourite treat ready after school.
+The nurturing scent of his mom, when he'd give her a big hug after coming home to find his favorite treat ready after school.
 Even his brother Jaryn's scent, which signified safety and protection to Charlie.

 He pulled on his socks and boots then stood, brushing the loose grass and dirt off the back of his jeans.
-He turned to walk back towards his house but the sound of a snapping stick made him look back towards the tree line.
+As he made his way back toward his house, a snapping stick caught his attention, causing him to look back toward the tree line.
 He squinted.
 The shadows shifted.
 A breeze made the leaves in the trees rustle.
 Charlie turned to fully face the spot where the sound had come from.

 "It's not nice to spy on people," he called out.